The Best AMD CPU for Gaming Right Now: The Ryzen 7 9800X3D

 Check Price on Amazon →As an Amazon Associate, York Computer Repair earns from qualifying purchases.
 This costs you nothing extra.

 Picking parts that all play nice together — the right motherboard, RAM, cooler, and power supply — is where most first-time builds go sideways.
 We do it for a living, right here in York, PA.
-Tell our free tool what you want and it'll spit out a full, compatible parts list around the 9800X3D, then we'll assemble and test it for you.
+Tell us your budget and what you want, and we'll spec a full, compatible parts list around the 9800X3D, then assemble and test it for you.

 If you game at high frame rates or want a build that stays fast for years, yes.
 It's the fastest mainstream gaming CPU you can buy and it holds its value well.
 If you mostly browse, email, or watch video, it's more than you need — a Ryzen 5 7600X will feel identical for everyday work and cost far less.